eudaemonic-one/Lifelong-Learning/Java/Effective Java/10 Exceptions.md

   * “This refactoring is not always appropriate, but where it is, it can make an API more pleasant to use.”

 * **“In summary, when used sparingly, checked exceptions can increase the reliability of programs; when overused, they make APIs painful to use.
 If callers won’t be able to recover from failures, throw unchecked exceptions.
 If recovery may be possible and you want to *force* callers to handle exceptional conditions, first consider returning an optional.
 Only if this would provide insufficient information in the case of failure should you throw a checked exception.”**

+## Item 72: Favor the use of standard exceptions

+* “Reusing standard exceptions has several benefits.”
+  * “Chief among them is that it makes your API easier to learn and use because it matches the established conventions that programmers are already familiar with.”
+  * “A close second is that programs using your API are easier to read because they aren’t cluttered with unfamiliar exceptions.”
+  * “Last (and least), fewer exception classes means a smaller memory footprint and less time spent loading classes.”

+* “The most commonly reused exception type is `IllegalArgumentException` (Item 49).
+This is generally the exception to throw when the caller passes in an argument whose value is inappropriate.”
+* “Another commonly reused exception is `IllegalStateException`.
+This is generally the exception to throw if the invocation is illegal because of the state of the receiving object.”
+* “If a caller passes `null` in some parameter for which null values are prohibited, convention dictates that `NullPointerException` be thrown rather than `IllegalArgumentException`.”
+* “Similarly, if a caller passes an out-of-range value in a parameter representing an index into a sequence, `IndexOutOfBoundsException` should be thrown rather than `IllegalArgumentException`.”
+* “Another reusable exception is `ConcurrentModificationException`.
+It should be thrown if an object that was designed for use by a single thread (or with external synchronization) detects that it is being modified concurrently.”
+* “A last standard exception of note is `UnsupportedOperationException`.
+This is the exception to throw if an object does not support an attempted operation.”
+* **“Do not reuse `Exception`, `RuntimeException`, `Throwable`, or Error directly.”**
+* “If an exception fits your needs, go ahead and use it, but only if the conditions under which you would throw it are consistent with the exception’s documentation: reuse must be based on documented semantics, not just on name.”
+* “Also, feel free to subclass a standard exception if you want to add more detail (Item 75), but remember that exceptions are serializable (Chapter 12).
+That alone is reason not to write your own exception class without good reason.”
+* “Throw `IllegalStateException` if no argument values would have worked, otherwise throw `IllegalArgumentException`.”